Overview of the Sugar Maple:

 This species will grow to be 50-80' tall and 30-60' wide, forming into a rounded shape.

-Plant this in a location that receives full sun to partial shade.
+Plant this in a location that receives full sun to full shade.

 Foliage/Flowers/Fruit of the Sugar Maple:

 The leaves are usually 3-6" long with three to five lobes and will turn shades of orange, yellow or red in autumn.

 The fruits form in winged pairs called samaras.
 Once they mature they will be papery and brown.

 Design Tips For the Sugar Maple: